 - ⅓ C brown sugar

 - 2 tsp cinnamon

-- In a large bowl, whisk together flours, baking powder, baking soda, ginger, cinnamon, cloves, and salt until well-combined.
+- In a large bowl, whisk together flour, brown sugar, baking powder, baking soda, salt, cinnamon, ginger, and cloves.

-- Turn dough out onto a well-floured surface.
-Knead a few times until a soft dough forms.
+- Turn dough out onto a floured surface.
+Gently knead 5-6 times until dough comes together.
 Shape dough into an 8-inch circle.
-Brush top with egg white.
+Stir together egg and water.
+Brush egg wash over dough.
 Sprinkle with coarse sugar.
-Cut into 8 pieces.
-Transfer pieces to lined baking sheet.

 - Cut into 8 pieces and place on prepared baking sheet.
 Bake for 12-15 minutes, or until edges just start to turn golden brown.

 - Remove to a wire rack to cool.